aavaz-ai/pii-scrubber/README.md

 # Concepts

 ## Entity
-Entity represents an identifiable piece of text which we are interested in, e.g Date, Email, Credit-Card Number, etc.
+Entity represents an identifiable piece of text which we are interested in, e.g. Date, Email, Credit-Card Number etc.

 ## EntityScrubber
-EntityScrubber responsible for detecting and masking an entity in the provided input.
+EntityScrubber is responsible for detecting and masking an entity in the provided input.
 The library provides pre-built scrubbers for the following entities

 	Date          Entity = "DATE"
 	Time          Entity = "TIME"